sdhr27/share-config-monorepo/README.md

 ## 🚀 How to use?

 copy your repo into the packages directory.
-Run pnpm sync && pnpm install.
+Run pnpm install & pnpm sync.

 ## 📒 notice